MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > Conference mode is not supported if phone calls are routed to the queue from a Direct Routing gateway that is enabled for Location Based Routing.
 >
-> Conferene mode is required if Teams users need to consult/transfer calls with call queues.
+> Conference mode is required if Teams users need to consult/transfer calls with call queues.

 > [!TIP]
 > Setting **Conference mode** to **On** is the recommended setting.